Prime Vendor Agreement: Everything You Need to Know

 Below are other disadvantages:

 - Due to lack of competition, service levels may decrease.

 - In instances of special orders, the BLD may insist on charging the buyer an additional fee.

 - Due to the lack of competition, the sales staff may become less interested in the buyer.

 - It may be easy for the vendor to bury price increases if the quantity of orders is massive.

 - The vendor may request the buyer sign a long-term agreement.

 If you need help with a prime vendor agreement, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.